Feeling Empty? You’re Not Alone and What to Do About It

 Moreover, that will cause you to continue the vicious cycle of never being satisfied regardless of what you achieve, acquire and obtain.
 For where your real fulfillment will be found, is in what society deems as wasteful, such as watching cartoons.

-Feeling empty can arise within many of us.
+Feeling empty in life can arise within many of us.
 Its purpose can be useful, such as using it as a voice to inform you that what you are doing is not what you love to do.
 However, its existence can be hurtful and unhealthy, such as giving birth to depression because of it.

 Therefore, how we go about emptiness is essential for your well-being.
 Use it as a guide to direct you back to where you will feel complete and satisfied, so that you no longer feel void but rather alive.